JackDougherty/jack-site/_pages/educ350.md

 - In-class peer-review of Portfolio 3.
 Revisions due by Fri May 5th 4pm for instructor evaluation.
 - Reflecting on your teaching trajectory and preparing presentation for guest educators

-### Tues May 9 from 3-6pm
+### Tues May 9
-- Guest Educator Panel Evaluation (during our final exam slot).
-Students will deliver an 8-minute presentation of selected highlights from their public web portfolio, to be evaluated by a panel of experienced guest educators.
+- Presentations and Q&A with guest evaluators from 3-5pm (during our final exam slot).
+Students will deliver a 7-minute presentation of their teaching trajectory, emphasizing how they have grown as educators, with selected highlights from their public web portfolios.
+Guest evaluators: Professors Kyle Evans (Mathematics) Britney Jones (Ed Studies).
 Worth 20 points.